 You will ALSO find that your tastes change over time.
 You'll have favorite beans, then get a new favorite bean.
 You’ll be into one kind of roasting style then discover a new roasting style.
 It’s like talking about whats best in art or music.
 Except for some broad rules of thumb, it's really hard to say what’s the correct way.

-Roasting and brewing coffee is also a lot like live theatre.
+Roasting and brewing coffee is also a lot like live theater.
 Even with the effort to be spot on, it will be a bit different every time.
 Like literature or paintings, while the art is unchanged, it’s different because you are different.

 Best practice with roasting a new coffee is to start with what’s worked in the past, bracket and pay attention to the difference.
 Use your eyes, ears, and nose.
 Try to only change one factor at a time.
 There is no absolute recipe for roasting coffee, only general rules of thumb, there are just too many factors, too many individual preferences.